Plymouth shooting: Lifestyle and incel-related views

 Davison uploaded videos to YouTube under the name "Professor Waffle".
 His videos included references to "inceldom", the black pill worldview and general nihilism.
 In his last video, Davison described himself as "beaten down and defeated by life" and said: "I wouldn't clarify [sic] myself as an incel but have talked to people similar to me who have had nothing but themselves."

 Davison used Reddit to share hostility and resentment towards his mother, who had repeatedly attempted to obtain – and persuade him to receive – treatment for his mental health.
 On Reddit, he subscribed to incel-related content, and other clips of his videos contained further references to, and used terminology of, that community.
 In one clip, Davison discussed "missing out on a teenage romance" and referred to "Chads", slang for confident, sexually active men.
 He said he had considered using drugs to "make up for that missed teenage experience" and that, "I have a feeling like I missed that boat and it's never coming back".

 Davison was also active in gun enthusiast subreddits.
 Reddit suspended his account a day before the shooting for making inappropriate comments to a 16-year-old female American Reddit user.
 He had initially been friendly with the girl and had discussed having a relationship with her, before the conversation soured and he began to repeatedly ask to have sex with her.
 According to the report, the girl complained that he had repeatedly asked her to date him, travel to see him, and have sex with him, and had made comments about how sex with someone of her age is acceptable because it was legal in the UK.
 Various users urged her to report Davison to the police, but she wrote that she did not know what to do and had been advised by her mother not to get involved.

 Davison became interested in weightlifting and bodybuilding during the final year of his life; his belongings had 'taken over the house' with him having a bedroom, a computer room and had set up his gym equipment in the lounge.
-Mr Wood, who was in a relationship with Davison's mother from July 2020 and lived with her in Biddick Drive between August and November 2020, before moving out, said that he had seen Davison using anabolic steroids, which are illegal in the UK, and would also "drink 12 energy drinks a day" and would ingest protein supplements as part of his weight-training regime.
+Mr Wood, who was in a relationship with Davison's mother from July 2020 and lived with her in Biddick Drive between August and November 2020, before moving out, said that he had seen Davison using anabolic steroids, which are illegal in the UK when taken without medical advice, and would also "drink 12 energy drinks a day" and would ingest protein supplements as part of his weight-training regime.

 Davison's mother had begun to argue with her son over his sexist views and diatribes on women in the months before the shooting.
 A neighbour said Davison and his mother "used to be close [...] but then his views changed and he went against women and he became a misogynist.
 They clashed a lot about that."
 Davison had a physical confrontation with his father shortly before the shooting.